Green conservatism: Hungary

 The Green Party of Hungary was founded on 19 November 1989.
 But when Zoltán Medveczki became Party President in March 1993, the party gradually changed its political position from moderate to radical right-wing.
 The MZP adopted anti-liberal, anti-communist, anti-Semitic and pro-fascist elements (Ecofascism) to its program and also criticized privatization and market economy.
 Medveczki also founded and registered the party's paramilitary wing, the Alliance of National Green Youth.
 It was dissolved in 2011.

-The Hungarian political party Our Homeland Movement has been described as green conservatism.
+The Hungarian political party Our Homeland Movement has been described as green conservative.
 In a 2019 interview to Mandiner, party leader László Toroczkai described MHM as "a unique green party in Europe", stating that "we are unwilling to accept that only anti-social and anti-human liberal parties can be green parties.
 We think that those who do not want to protect our environment, our forests, our beautiful Great Plain, Lake Balaton, our rivers cannot really love their homeland".
 Thus, the party is sometimes referred to as supporting some form of green conservatism.